ICS-2026-SG-004 · The Instagram Files · Saga IX

 The first intervention category involved like count visibility.
 Internal researchers documented that the public display of like counts was a primary driver of social comparison among adolescent users.
 The mechanism was direct: a visible like count converts a social interaction into a quantified ranking.
 The recommendation was to hide like counts, or at minimum to hide them for users under eighteen.
 The projected welfare benefit was measurable: reduced social comparison, reduced anxiety around posting, reduced fixation on quantified social validation.
 The projected revenue cost was also measurable: reduced engagement with like-based feedback loops, reduced posting frequency driven by like-count anxiety, reduced time-on-platform associated with like-count monitoring.

 The second category involved content recommendation algorithms.
 Internal research documented that the Explore page and algorithmic feed surfaced appearance-related, diet-related, and body-comparison content to adolescent users at rates that correlated with increased body dissatisfaction and negative self-evaluation.
 The recommendation was to modify the algorithmic ranking for users under eighteen to reduce exposure to content categories that the research had specifically identified as harm vectors.
 The projected welfare benefit was reduction in the documented body image effects.
-The projected revenue cost was reduction in engagement generated by the highest-engagement content categories for adolescent users — which were, precisely, the categories that produced the harm.
+The projected revenue cost was reduction in engagement generated by the highest-engagement content categories for adolescent users — which were, precisely, the categories the research linked to the harm.

 The third category involved direct content filtering for diet and body image material.
 The research recommended limiting adolescent exposure to content promoting extreme dieting, body transformation, and appearance comparison.
 This was not a general content moderation recommendation.
-It was specific to content categories that the internal research had identified as producing measurable harm in the adolescent population.
+It was specific to content categories that the internal research had identified as associated with measurable harm in the adolescent population.
 The implementation would have required content classification at scale, which the company already performed for advertising purposes but had not applied to adolescent welfare.

 The fourth category involved usage time prompts and friction mechanisms.
 The research recommended implementing prompts that would alert adolescent users to time spent on the platform, encourage breaks, and introduce friction into the infinite scroll architecture.
 The projected welfare benefit was reduction in the cumulative exposure effects that the research had documented: the relationship between time-on-platform and the severity of body image, comparison, and mood effects was dose-dependent, and reducing the dose would reduce the effect.
 The projected revenue cost was, by definition, the reduction in time-on-platform — which is the primary metric against which advertising revenue is calculated.